ErilovNikita/esp32-sd-reader/README.md

 ## LED Status
 >[!TIP]
-The web status indicator uses the same color and blinking behavior as the case LED.
+The web status indicator uses the same color and blinking behavior as the device LED.

 | Color | State |
 | --- | --- |